• Menu

 The Pio-Clementino Museum

-Created by Popes Clement XIV and Pius VI (hence its name) in the 18th century, the Pio-Clementino Museum is a must-see for visitors exploring the Vatican Museums.
+Established by Popes Clement XIV and Pius VI in the 18th century, this museum is a must-see for anyone visiting the Vatican.

-Dedicated to Greek and Roman statuary, the museum houses some of the Vatican’s most emblematic sculptures: the Belvedere Torso, the Apollo of Belvedere and the Laocoon Group.
+It houses some of the most famous sculptures in the Vatican’s collection, including the Belvedere Torso, the Apollo Belvedere, and the Laocoön Group.

 The Borgia Apartments and the Collection of Modern Religious Art

-It is in these appartments, created in the 15th century for the infamous Pope Alexander VI (Rodrigo Borgia) and his family, that you will find part of the Vatican’s Collection of Modern Religious Art.
+Located within the Vatican Museums, the Borgia Apartments were created in the 15th century for the infamous Pope Alexander VI (Rodrigo Borgia) and his family.
+Today, these rooms house part of the Vatican’s Collection of Modern Religious Art.

-The Borgia Apartments comprise 6 rooms richly decorated by Pinturicchio and his disciples:
+The Borgia Apartments include six rooms, each richly decorated by Pinturicchio and his students:

-Inaugurated in 1973 at the request of Pope John Paul VI, it houses works of art dating from the end of the 19th century to the present day.
-Some of the greatest artists of the last 150 years are represented: Auguste Rodin, Vincent Van Gogh, Paul Gauguin, Vassily Kandinsky, Marc Chagall, Paul Klee, Otto Dix, Giorgio de Chirico, Bernard Buffet, Francis Bacon, Salvador Dalí, Pablo Picasso, Henri Matisse, Fernand Léger…
+Inaugurated in 1973 by Pope Paul VI, this collection features works from the late 19th century to the present day, including masterpieces by some of the most renowned artists of the past 150 years: Auguste Rodin, Vincent van Gogh, Paul Gauguin, Vassily Kandinsky, Marc Chagall, Paul Klee, Otto Dix, Giorgio de Chirico, Bernard Buffet, Francis Bacon, Salvador Dalí, Pablo Picasso, Henri Matisse, Fernand Léger—the list goes on.

 The Gallery of Maps